 Put up a yard sign spelling out your appreciation on your favorite teacher's lawn or even in front of the school—just be sure to snap a photo, and send it, so your teacher shows your thinking of him.
 Seeing these tangible shows of gratitude will brighten your teacher's day.

 Most teachers have all the cute mugs that they need—but they can always use more snacks, coffee or wine.
-You can put together your own teacher appreciation basket customized to your teacher's favorites and deliver it from a safe distance, or order one from Harry and David.
+You can put together your own teacher appreciation basket customized to your teacher's favorites and deliver it or order one from Harry and David.

 Leave a rock decorated with words of appreciation and a colorful picture on your teacher's walkway or front porch.
 We love that this DIY teacher appreciation gift is affordable and kid-friendly.
 Smooth rocks are a great backdrop for ladybugs, rainbows or flowers—and thanks too!